 At first glance the 1723 Constitutions follow a similar structure to the Old Charges, comprising a traditional history, a set of charges or injunctions as to belief, and a list of regulations.
 But the similarity is superficial.
-Although the form is designed to mirror mediaeval precedents and add historical gravitas (‘compiling and digesting this Book from the old Records… preserving all that was truly ancient and authentic’), the substance differs materially, and intentionally.
+Although the form is designed to mirror mediaeval precedents and add historical gravitas (‘compiling and digesting this Book from the old Records… preserving all that was truly ancient and authentic’), the substance differs materially.
+This was intentional.

 The Old Charges contain oaths in which Masons swear to be true to God and the Church and profess fealty to the king.
 The oaths are to a Trinitarian God and the expressions of loyalty and deference to an absolute divinely-appointed monarch.
 Both speak to a commitment to a deemed natural and God-given social order: ‘true to the lord, or Master, that you serve… that his profit and advantage be promoted’.
 They represent a social and political framework that was once considered immutable.
 As the centuries progressed this was subject to flux, but the oaths persisted unaltered and remained the stated credo.
 And although the purpose of such oaths can be interpreted as providing ‘political insurance’ and justifying wage negotiations that were technically illegal, they were nonetheless for many genuine statements of belief.